UNC’s commitment to student-athletes’ academic success continues even if an athlete chooses to leave the University before completion of degree.

 - The Academic Support Program for Student-Athletes (ASPSA) assigns Complete Carolina participants to a specific Academic Counselor based on their former team and partners with the Academic Advising Program to help former student-athletes with course and major selection.
 The ASPSA also provides academic support services as needed.

-- The Office of Undergraduate Education and the Office of Undergraduate Retention coordinates with Undergraduate Admissions and the AAP to determine former student-athletes’ institutional academic eligibility.
+- The Office of Undergraduate Education coordinates with Undergraduate Admissions and the AAP to determine former student-athletes’ institutional academic eligibility.

 - The Dean of Students Office and the Office of Student Conduct determines whether a former student-athlete may return to UNC based on any disciplinary and/or honor court proceedings.

 - The Department of Athletics Office of Student-Athlete Development provides career services resources for former student-athletes in the Complete Carolina program.